Communication intervention description:

 - Explain usability improvement in a specific UI component for a web application (tweaked cheat sheet).

-You can find some comments in green on the LxD Canvas (reattached here again for reference).
+You can find some comments in green on the Learning Experience Canvas (reattached here again for reference).

 - Some steps of the process proved dummy – a more practical sequence needed.